-After an incredible trip around Sri Lanka it is time to head back to Colombo to catch your flight onwards!
-You can either spend a day exploring the chaos of the city, or head back to Mt.
-Lavinia for some relaxation after all that travel or even head north to Negombo which is reportedly a lovely place near to the airport for beaches and chilling out!
+After an incredible trip around Sri Lanka, it is time to head back to Colombo to catch your flight onwards!
+You can either spend a day exploring the chaos of the city or head back to Mt.
+Lavinia for some relaxation after all that travel or even head north to Negombo which is reportedly a lovely place near the airport for beaches and chilling out!

 Time here: 1 day

 This is a tight schedule for sure, but it is doable with some planning, saying that we didn’t book anything in advance other than our accommodation in Mt.
 Lavinia and our flights!
-We would have loved to spend longer here but for once were tied in my flights we had previously booked.
-However you can see just how much we managed to fit into two weeks.
-If you have even less time then it is entirely possible to do a 7 days in Sri Lanka itinerary if you plan out your time carefully and prioritise where you want to visit.
+We would have loved to spend longer here but for once we’re tied in the flights we had previously booked.
+However, you can see just how much we managed to fit into two weeks.
+If you have even less time then it is entirely possible to do 7 days in Sri Lanka itinerary if you plan out your time carefully and prioritise where you want to visit.

 The currency in Sri Lanka is the Sri Lankan Rupee and most places accept cash only, however cash machines are found throughout the country in most cities and towns.

-Tuk tuks are a great way to get around but negotiate before or if you are around Colombo get one with a meter.
+Tuk-tuks are a great way to get around but negotiate before or if you are around Colombo get one with a meter.
 It should cost around 40-50 LKR per KM and check the starting price on the meter.
-It also help to have Maps.me so you can let the driver know you know the route and where you are going so they don’t try and take you an extra long way.
-If you are in a more remote place the starting price might be more and that is understandable, but most tuk tuk drivers will try and fleece tourists out of extra money!
+It also helps to have Maps.me so you can let the driver know you know the route and where you are going so they don’t try and take you an extra-long way.
+If you are in a more remote place the starting price might be more and that is understandable, but most tuk-tuk drivers will try and fleece tourists out of extra money!

 Book your accommodation here